Sign up to our Newsletter

 The Most Common Law Specialities

-There are about 15 common law specialties.
+There are roughly 16 common law specialties.
 Here’s a breakdown of what each specialty focuses on and involves.

 Civil Rights Law

 Civil rights lawyers fight for human rights and freedoms and maintain the balance between governmental power and individual liberties.
-While this job is highly rewarding, it is a small and competitive field.
+While this job is gratifying, it is a small and competitive field.
 Many civil rights lawyers also regularly take on pro bono cases, which can impact their pay.

 Animal Law

-This legal specialty is self-explanatory—it is the practice of laws pertaining to animal rights.
+This legal specialty is self-explanatory—it is the practice of laws about animal rights.
 These lawyers speak on behalf of animals and sometimes their owners.
-Many animal lawyers fight for policy and status change and work alongside animal activists to prevent animal exploitation.
+Many animal lawyers fight for policy and status change and work alongside animal activists to prevent exploitation.

-This specialty is less common because it isn’t exactly in high demand; there are few animal rights law firms.
-Most lawyers pursue this legal specialty because they have a strong passion for animal welfare as it is not a particularly high-paying career.
+This specialty is less common because it isn’t in high demand; few animal rights law firms exist.
+Most lawyers pursue this legal specialty because they have a strong passion for animal welfare, which is not a high-paying career.

 Corporate Law